JUNSAKWON

 “Hap” is harmony or balance, “Ki” denotes the essence of power/energy/spirit and “Do” means the way/path/method.
 The Way of Coordinated Power and Spirit.

 This style of fighting should never be confused with its Japanese sibling, Aikido.
 Although both systems have the same "parent" art of Daitō-ryū Aiki-jūjutsu, the founders were very different in character, cultural backgrounds, social standing and philosophy.
 Morihei Ueshiba created Aikido with a different purpose.
 Similar to Jigaro Kano (founder of Judo), Morihei Ueshiba was attempting to preserve much of the Japanese martial culture by making it more appealing to the changing times and creating a method of fostering peace rather than war.
 Choi had no such interest.
-He had taken what he had learned from the Japanese and added his own cultural infusion to bring a new method of self-defense training to his homeland.
+He had taken what he had learned from the Japanese and he, along side other Korean martial artist of that era, added their own cultural infusion to bring a new method of self-defense training to their homeland.
 That’s what should be remembered, Hapkido is a method of self-defense first and foremost, not a philosophy or sport.

 "Junsa" denotes warrior, "Kwon" means fist, together it translates as the "Warriors Fist".
-It is an extremely realistic fighting method of Hapkido that combines elements of Weapons, Strikes and Grappling.
+It is an extremely realistic fighting method of Hapkido that combines Weapons, Strikes and Grappling.

 Joint locks and submission grappling are a strong part of the training as well as throwing and takedowns.